Alba: A Wildlife Adventure Accessibility Report

-Alba: A Wildlife Adventure has 3 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 2 accessibility features for Getting Started in Alba: A Wildlife Adventure which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance During Play

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 Similar Games With More Accessibility Features for Getting Started